While Plecos and Snails tend to get most of the attention when we talk about algae eaters there are a number of other options for your aquarium!

 While not super colorful they more than make up for it in appetite and temperament!
-Let’s discuss how to care for Otocinclus!
+Let’s discuss everything you need to know about Otocinclus catfish care!

 What Are Otocinclus?